AndreasWunsch/Groundwater-Level-Forecasting-with-ANNs-A-Comparison-of-LSTM-CNN-and-NARX/README.md

 doi of according publication:
 https://doi.org/10.5194/hess-25-1671-202

-This repository enables you to reproduce the results and apply the groundwater level forecasting mehtodology of:
+This repository enables you to reproduce the results and apply the groundwater level forecasting methodology of:
 *Wunsch, A., Liesch, T., Broda, S., Groundwater level forecasting with artificial neural networks: a comparison of long short-term memory (LSTM), convolutional neural networks (CNNs), and non-linear autoregressive networks with exogenous input (NARX)*

 Contact: [andreas.wunsch@kit.edu](andreas.wunsch@kit.edu)